dugufu/learngithub/README.md

 # learngithub
-For myself to learn 123
+For myself to learn

 C++ and learn how to use github

+Bug 1 modifed